henry232323/RPGBot/tutorial.md

   - Command examples using [r|p] separate alternative usable cmds; only one is used NOT both/all.
   - Command examples using <rp> mean for the word(s) within to be substituted with the appropitate entry.
   - Command examples using [g] mean that the action is optional.
   - Command actions with a name containing spaces require "My Character One" surrounding the name.
+Often, if it is the last argument, the quotation marks can be omitted.
+  - Some commands that may need you to list multiple items and the number of each of those items may use a special syntax called Item x Number notation.
+This means you will put the item name, followed by an x (meaning times), then the number of that item you want.
+For example `rp!give @Henry#6174 Bananax3 Orangex5`.
+Some items may have multiple words in them, for these format them as follows: `rp!give @Henry#6174 "Old Bookx3"` (with quotation marks)

   **NOTE: All example brackets are not used in the actual comand.**
   For example, if the signature of the command is `rp![character|char|c|personnage] <name>`, that means to use the command we may do one of the following: